solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

         RETURN SELECT 1 AS fn_securitypredicate_result
         WHERE @Analyst = USER_NAME() OR USER_NAME() = 'CEO'
     GO
-    -- Now we define security policy that allows users to filter rows based on thier login name.
+    -- Now we define security policy that allows users to filter rows based on their login name.
     CREATE SECURITY POLICY SalesFilter
     ADD FILTER PREDICATE Security.fn_securitypredicate(Analyst)
-    ON dbo.FactSales
+    ON wwi_security.Sale
     WITH (STATE = ON);

-    ------ Allow SELECT permissions to the fn_securitypredicate function.------ GRANT SELECT ON security.fn_securitypredicate TO CEO, DataAnalystMiami, DataAnalystSanDiego;
+    ------ Allow SELECT permissions to the Sale Table.------
+    GRANT SELECT ON wwi_security.Sale TO CEO, DataAnalystMiami, DataAnalystSanDiego;

-    -- Step:3 Let us now test the filtering predicate, by selecting data from the FactSales table as 'DataAnalystMiami' user.
+    -- Step:3 Let us now test the filtering predicate, by selecting data from the Sale table as 'DataAnalystMiami' user.
     EXECUTE AS USER = 'DataAnalystMiami'
-    SELECT * FROM FactSales;
+    SELECT * FROM wwi_security.Sale;
     revert;
     -- As we can see, the query has returned rows here Login name is DataAnalystMiami

     -- Step:4 Let us test the same for  'DataAnalystSanDiego' user.
     EXECUTE AS USER = 'DataAnalystSanDiego';
-    SELECT * FROM FactSales;
+    SELECT * FROM wwi_security.Sale;
     revert;
     -- RLS is working indeed.

     -- Step:5 The CEO should be able to see all rows in the table.
     EXECUTE AS USER = 'CEO';
-    SELECT * FROM FactSales;
+    SELECT * FROM wwi_security.Sale;
     revert;
     -- And he can.